Staff Profile

 United Kingdom

-I study public opinion and political behavior.
+Broadly speaking, I study public opinion and political behaviour.
 My substantive research interest lies in the intersection of autocratization, radical politics, and information updating during elections.
-In terms of methodology, I am interested in surveys and causal inference.
+In terms of methodology, I often use surveys and causal inference.

-I am currently working on a project called “Spillover Effects in an Age of Autocratization”.
-It studies how citizens in multi-level systems update the autocratization episodes of radical right politicians/parties (e.g. January 6 Capitol attack in US; Congress attack in Brazil).
-As these events took place in an international system, I analyze whether and how these autocratization events change citizens’ political attitudes and behaviour across borders.
+I am currently working on a project called “Spillover in an Autocratization Age (SpAA)”.
+It studies how citizens in multi-level systems update various events (e.g. US Capitol insurrection; military coups; authoritarians/oppositions' electoral victories).
+As these events took place in an international system, I analyze whether and how these events change citizens’ political attitudes and behaviour across borders.
+Overall, this project aims to challenge the state-centred assumption that underlies the autocratization literature.

 Teaching Statement